Joint stochastic localization and applications: Control processes

 \section{Control processes}

-The properties of an SL scheme depend on the control process $C_t$, and different choices of $C_t$ have been used in various applications.
-For instance, $C_t = I$ was used in a series of breakthroughs on the KLS conjecture \cite{lee2017eldan, chen2021almost, jambulapati2022slightly, klartag2022bourgain} and Bourgain's hyperplane conjecture \cite{klartag2024affirmative, guan2024note}, as well as other works that utilize SL as sampling algorithms \cite{el2022sampling, montanari2023posterior, grenioux2024stochastic, demyanenko2025sampling}.
-An algorithmic advantage of this choice is that simulating $\t_t$ requires only the first-order information of the posterior distribution $\mu_t$ and is thus relatively easy to implement, especially when $d$ is large.
+The property of an SL scheme depends on the control process $C_t$, and different choices of $C_t$ have been considered in various settings.
+For instance, $C_t = I$ was used in recent progress on the KLS conjecture \cite{lee2017eldan, chen2021almost, jambulapati2022slightly, klartag2022bourgain, guan2024note}, Bourgain's hyperplane conjecture \cite{klartag2024affirmative, guan2024note}, and the thin-shell conjecture \cite{anttila2003central}.
+Moreover, it has been utilized as a sampling algorithm to sample from a target distribution \cite{el2022sampling, montanari2023posterior, grenioux2024stochastic, demyanenko2025sampling}.
+An algorithmic advantage of this choice is that simulating $\t_t$ requires only the first-order information of $\mu_t$ and is thus relatively easy to implement.

-In Eldan's original work \cite{eldan2013thin}, $C_t = \Sigma_t^{-\frac{1}{2}}$ was used to isotropize the SL dynamics, where $\Sigma_t = \int_{\R^d} (x-a_t)^{\otimes 2} \mu_t(\d x)$ is the covariance of $\mu_t$.
-Since $\Sigma_t$ is shrinking on average (e.g., see Theorem~\ref{thm:01}), it is unclear whether $C_t$ is well-defined for all finite time.
-In the same work, Eldan showed that for all log-concave distributions, $\Sigma_t$ is nonsingular for $t\geq 0$ a.s., so the unique existence of SL is guaranteed.
-The proof relies on a rescaling property of log-concave distributions.
+In Eldan's original work \cite{eldan2013thin}, $C_t = \Sigma_t^{-1/2}$ was used to isotropize the SL dynamics, where $\Sigma_t$ is the covariance of $\mu_t$.
+Since $\Sigma_t$ is shrinking on average (see \Cref{thm:01}), it is unclear whether $C_t$ is well-defined for all finite times. \citet{eldan2013thin} showed that for log-concave measures, $\Sigma_t$ is nonsingular for $t\geq 0$ a.s., and based on this established the unique existence of the SL process.
+The proof relies on a rescaling property of log-concave measures.
+However, this property does not generally hold for other measures (see Example~\ref{examB}).